s-nicholson/s-nicholson/content/skills.md

 ## Programming languages :computer::monkey:

-- `java`: 10+ years experience with Java at this point ranging from desktop apps producing spreadsheets to webapps to APIs, fair to say I'm comfortable with Java by now.
+- `java`: 10+ years experience with Java at this point ranging from desktop apps producing spreadsheets to webapps to APIs, fair to say I'm comfortable with Java by now - also comfortable with various bits of the Java ecosystem (`maven`, `gradle`, etc).
 - `c#` (or "MS Java"): Only a couple of years hands-on time with this but I found that a lot of my Java experience was transferrable.
 The last time I used C# it was preferable to Java, but Java has come a long way since then.
 - `typescript`: I'm pretty comfortable in Typescript, although my experience was mostly in writing server-side stuff to run GraphQL resolvers.
 - `python`: Most of my experience in python has been using it to write scripts in something more friendly than bash.
 I'd consider myself able to use core python, but I'm not familiar with the fancier elements.